 Many Australians are on the hunt for ways to improve their health and fitness.
 Eating well, along with regular exercise, is at the top of the list.
 However, there are also supplements, vitamins, and minerals you can consume to provide unparalleled health benefits too.
 Fish oil is something that you might not think would factor into your diet, but could have more benefits than you think.
 Omega 3 fatty acids, which are in fish oil extracted from the tissue of fish, can support your health and can be more rewarding than you might think.
 Read on to learn why adding this oil to your shopping cart could be a good idea.
 Heart Health Illnesses relating to heart health are all too prevalent, which is why many people are on the hunt for ways to improve their heart health, or at least maintain it.
 Fish oil may be the answer.
 Some studies show that fish oil in a supplement form can reduce your risk of heart disease.
 It can also lower your blood pressure and cholesterol levels.
 Talk to your GP to see if fish oil supplements might be right for you.
 Weight Maintenance Eating well is an excellent way in which to lose weight or maintain healthy body weight, but fish oil can’t hurt the process.
 If you take a fish oil supplement while consuming a balanced diet and exercising, you may be able to reduce some of those obesity risks. (more…)

 Fear of the dentist affects around five percent of the Australian population.
 To someone who doesn’t fear their dental check-up, they may not see what all the fuss is about.
-However, to those who have a phobia or are genuinely scared of the experience, it can be overwhelming.
+However, to those who have a phobia, believe some dental myths or are genuinely scared of the experience, it can be overwhelming.
 Fear of a dental technician can start from a young age, with a childhood experience often tainting future appointments too.
 Your local dentist will advise that if you are worried about your children being scared or overwhelmed with their scheduled dentist visits, then it might be time to get proactive.
 There are several things you can to do to ensure their check-ups are as straightforward as possible.
 Meet First When you take your dog to a vet clinic for the first time, the vet will shower them in love, give them treats and toys, and lay a foundation for positive veterinary visits going forward.
 The same concept applies to a child’s first trip to the dentist.
 The first one should be merely a meet and greet, offering you a chance to ask questions as a parent, and for the child to learn all about the clinic and meet the dentist and their team who will be taking care of them.
 Then, the next time you return, your child will be in familiar surroundings.
 Be Mindful of What You Say If you have had a damaging dental experience in the past, then it’s a good idea to be aware of what you say around your children.
 A dentist’s office should be a positive place, not one of horror.
 Avoid using negative language about a dentist and focus on the good in the visit – such as keeping your teeth sparkling clean and healthy.
 Prepare Them In the days before to your child’s first dental check-up, prepare them by dropping information into everyday conversation.
 Get them used to talking about their teeth, and even help them to count them so they can be full of fun information to tell their dentist when they meet them for the first time.
 Encourage Beneficial Oral Care Habits If you want your child’s first in-chair check-up to be a rewarding one, then lay the groundwork from a baby.
 Wipe their gums with soft gauze, see a dentist as soon as they are one year old or their first tooth erupts, and make it a fun exercise to brush their teeth twice daily.
 When you instill oral health habits from a young age, their teeth are more likely to be in tip-top shape when it comes time to attend their first check-up. (more…)

 Body exfoliation is something that can be beneficial for anyone with any skin type.
 While traditionally, such body care products as a body exfoliator were for removing dry and dead skin, it can do so much more.
 What’s more, you don’t even need to have dry skin to reap the rewards.
 If you’re not yet convinced of the benefits of a body exfoliator product, then read on.
 You will be more than surprised.
 Removes Dry Skin Of course, the first and most well-known benefit from a body exfoliator – be it a natural body care product or a synthetic one, is that it can remove dry skin.
 Every day, your toned body needs to shed a lot of skin, and exfoliation products can help to speed up the process.
 Unclogs Your Pores Do you find yourself with whiteheads and blackheads more often than not?
 Then try an exfoliating body product.
 When you exfoliate your skin, you’re getting rid of dead skin as well as surface debris that builds up during the day.
 By doing so, you’re unclogging your pores and stopping the formation of whiteheads and blackheads.
 If you don’t unclog your pores, they build up with all manner of dirt and skin, causing oil production under the skin and the resultant pimples.
 Reduces Acne By using a natural body care product such as a skin exfoliator, you can reap the rewards of reduced acne or a reduced risk of getting it in the first place.
 While exfoliators help to unclog your pores and reduce blackheads and whiteheads, it can also help to prevent acne.
 You can use a skin exfoliator once or twice a week to clean out your pores and reduce your acne risk. (more…)